Bristol Township, Philadelphia County, Pennsylvania

-Bristol Township is a defunct township that was located in Philadelphia County, Pennsylvania.
+Bristol Township was a township that was located in Philadelphia County, Pennsylvania, United States.
 The township ceased to exist and was incorporated into the City of Philadelphia following the passage of the Act of Consolidation, 1854.
 It is the modern day Olney-Oak Lane Planning Analysis Section, though with a slight difference in the southern border.
 It is in present-day North Philadelphia, although Olney-Oak Lane is sometimes considered to be separate from North Philadelphia entirely because of their unique architecture, culture and differing patterns of development.

 History

 Bristol Township was located at the north end of Philadelphia County, at the intersection of the angle which runs down from the extreme point between Philadelphia and Montgomery counties.
 It was of irregular form, and was bounded on the northwest by a portion of Springfield Township, Montgomery County; on the northeast by Cheltenham Township, Montgomery County.
 It extended along the latter to Oxford Township, but was bounded mainly on the east by Tacony Creek, on the south partly by the Wingohocking and the Northern Liberties Township, and on the west and southwest by Germantown Borough and Germantown Township.